quophyie/quantal-email-service/README.md

 # Node Microservice Template

-A microservice template that uses [sequelize](http://docs.sequelizejs.com/en/latest/ "Sequelize Homepage") as the ORM framework and [db-migrate](https://db-migrate.readthedocs.io/en/latest/ "db-migrate Homepage") as the database migration tool
+A microservice template that uses [Bookshelf JS](http://bookshelfjs.org/ "BookShelfJS Homepage") as the ORM framework

 #### Requirements:
 - Nodejs (at least v6)